Media articles - 27/05/2004

 Howgate has a limited play area, no PE facilities and limited opportunities to provide facilities for music, PE and IT.

 The building needs replacement windows and doors and repairs to the extension's external walls.
-Roof repairs and rot treatment to the roof joists are also required.
+Roof repairs and rot treatment to

 The Advertiser - Page 29